 The police report would also note whether either driver violated an Arizona traffic law and whether any traffic citations were issued.

-If you were injured in an auto collision in Flagstaff or Northern Arizona, you need to retain an experienced personal injury attorney who can help you collect the other evidence you need to win your case and negotiate your settlement with the insurance company.
+You need to retain an experienced personal injury attorney who can help you collect the other evidence you need to win your case and negotiate your settlement with the insurance company.
 To learn how our dedicated lawyers can assist you, call our Flagstaff office at 928-226-0165 or fill out our online form to schedule a free initial consultation.
 We also invite you to order our free book, Injured in Northern Arizona: What Happens Next Is Up to You, to start learning more about your rights.